dotnet/coreclr/Documentation/workflow/UsingYourBuild.md

 ## (Optional) Confirm that the app used your new runtime

 Congratulations, you have successfully used your newly built runtime.
-To confirm that everything worked, you should compare the file creation timestamps for the CoreCLR.dll and System.Private.Runtime.dll in the publishing directory and the build output directory.
-They should be identical.
-If not, something went wrong and the dotnet tool picked up a different version of your runtime.

 As a hint you could add some code like:
 ```